I love doing strategy work. It suits my personality. And a large percentage of my time is spent helping companies devise strategies.

 The strategy has not been communicated

-When I’m working with a client on strategy work, I like to run an experiment.
+When I’m working with a client on strategy work, I like to do some research.

 I speak to as many people in the organisation as possible and I ask them what the strategy of the company is.

-Many people can recite a few topline ideas, maybe some numbers from the slide decks – and almost everyone can remember the many times they’ve been “told” what the strategy is.
+Many people can recite a few top-line ideas, maybe some numbers from the slide decks, sometimes a war cry tag line (like crush the competition).

-It’s rare to find many people who truly understand the strategy – and, more importantly, know how what they are doing is contributing to it.
+However, it’s rare to find many people who truly understand the strategy – and, more importantly, know how what they are doing to contribute to it.

-And if you aren’t communicating in a way that resonates with the listener – then the chances are your message won’t get through.
+If you aren’t communicating in a way that resonates with the listener, using multiple mediums and tailoring messages for the audience – then the chances are your message won’t get through.

 Communication is hard.
-And in my experience most leaders try to be efficient when communicating the strategy, rather than effective.
+In my experience most leaders try to be efficient when communicating the strategy, rather than effective.

-In one company the execs introduced the new strategy via a company all-hands.
-They had glamorous slides and loads of data.
+In one company the execs introduced a new strategy via a company all-hands.
+They had glamorous slides and lots of data.
 They took turns presenting the strategy from each functional angle.

 It was boring, but the execs considered it a job well done.